-Flat Pedal Shoes for Cold Temps (or Mountain Weather)
+Flat Pedal Shoes for Cold Weather

 There seems to be a shortage of flat-pedal mountain bike shoes for cold weather—or mountain weather—and we’re always on the hunt for new options.
 Prone to cold feet, Logan has found several that work for him over the last few years, some of which might surprise you.
 Find the list here, plus a few tips for keeping your feet warm…